klumiere/RNA_fold/README.md

 ## Install

-Install the required packages with the correct versions
+Go to the folder `RNA_fold` and install the required packages with the correct versions
 ```markdown
 $ pip install -r requirements.txt
 ```